 The way you will get him there is by getting the focus where it belongs—off of him and onto you.

 Here are some ways to stop being an anxious parent and start being a calm one:

-5) Put your “thinking self” in the driver’s seat and put your emotions in the passenger seat.
 Make decisions from your head instead of from your fleeting emotions.
 Most importantly, know the difference between the two—are you reacting to your child out of anger, or are you thinking through your responses first and calmly telling him what you’ve decided?
-Let your emotions inform you, but don’t allow them to take over the steering wheel.
+Let your emotions inform you, but don’t allow them to control you.
 This is the best way to thoughtfully decide how you want to lead your family.